sayantan-2/Simple-timeline-maker/README.md

 3. **Grouping of timelines**: Introduce a feature to group related timelines under a single project or category for better organization.

 4. **Themes**: Add support for different themes (e.g., dark mode, light mode, color schemes) to allow users to personalize the look and feel of their timelines.

+5. **Markdown support in description area**: Update the description writing area to support Markdown formatting, allowing users to add formatted text, lists, links, etc., in their timeline events.

 ---